Resource Library

 This study seeks to expand upon the efforts being made to support resident comfort in LTC homes by determining what aspects of EOL care are associated with a caregiver's perceptions of a 'good' resident death.

-This research seeks to understand various perspectives on dying alone and why it is construed as a ‘bad death,' as well as to explore the EOL care and bereavement needs of family members of residents who recently died in a LTC home.
+This research brief explores the EOL care and bereavement needs of family members whose loved ones have recently died in a LTC home.

 The purpose of this study is to examine and compare family and staff perspectives on end-of life (EOL) care for people with dementia, as well as their family caregivers, who live in long-term care (LTC) homes.
 This study explored how EOL care is currently being provided to those with dementia, what facilitates the provision of care, and what challenges are experienced by staff and family caregivers.